YueLiPicasso/OCanrenTutorial/Main/helloWorld2/README.md

 it is a framework such that types at the other levels are defined in terms of it.
 In the String module, the type `t` is at the abstract level, and the type `ground` is at the ground level, `logic` at the logic level, and `groundi` at the injected level.
-In our example the abstract level and ground level coincide, but in general they are quite different, as we will see when working with non-constant constructors of variant types.
+In our example the abstract level and the ground level coincide, but in general they are quite different, as we will see when working with non-constant constructors of variant types.

 GT.string is the same type as the OCaml built-in string type and it additional supports